Pinckney, Cleveland bid farewell to BOE

-Two long-time members of the Carroll County School Board of Education said farewell on Monday.
+Two long-time members of the Carroll County School Board of Education who represent the Villa Rica area said farewell on Monday.

 Rob Cleveland of District One and Dr. Robert Pinckney of District Three each had their last board meeting on Monday during the board’s December meeting.